Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 A small piece of the burned log was kept to light the next year's log.
 The burnt wood was believed to have magical properties that would protect the people from evil during the upcoming year and bring them good luck.
 The ashes produced from the log were also thought to have magical powers and were saved.
 They were often added to soil to improve the productivity of crops.

 It was important that the Yule log was collected from the family's own land or from a neighbour's instead of being bought.
 Different cultures had different rules for the type of tree that would be suitable for supplying a log.
 Oak and ash seem to have been the most popular choices.

 A Christian Tradition

 The custom of burning a log during a festival became less common as fireplaces decreased in size.
 The smaller fireplaces could no longer accommodate large logs that would stay alight for many hours or days.
-For some modern pagans and Christians a log is still a meaningful part of their December celebration, however.
+For some modern pagans and Christians, a log of some type is still a meaningful part of their December celebration, however.
 It's usually small enough to be placed on a table and is decorated with greenery and candles.
 It often has a spiritual or religious significance.

 A Yule Log as a Cake

 For most people today, the term "Yule log" is synonymous with a cake.
 The substitution of a cake for a real log is thought to have begun in the 19th century.
 The cake is a sweet roulade.
 A roulade is made by rolling a flat layer of food around a filling.

 Savoury roulades are often made by spreading a cheese, egg or vegetable mixture on a piece of meat and then rolling the meat up.
 Sweet roulades are usually made from flat sponge cake covered with a sweet filling.
 A Swiss roll is a type of sweet roulade.